-About the School of Communication Sciences and Disorders (CSD)
+School of Communication Sciences and Disorders (CSD)

 School of CSD Overview

-Western’s School of Communication Sciences and Disorders (CSD) provides the foundational education and training for graduate students seeking careers in the professions of audiology and speech language pathology (SLP).
+Western’s School of Communication Sciences and Disorders (CSD) provides the foundational education and training for graduate students seeking careers in the professions of audiology and speech-language pathology (SLP).

 Audiologists and speech language pathologists work across the lifespan in the areas of hearing, balance, speech, language, voice, swallowing and/or cognitive communication.
 Audiologists and speech language pathologists provide prevention, counselling and education to individuals, families, caregivers, other professionals, organizations and the public regarding all aspects of hearing, balance, communication and swallowing.

 We also house the H.A.
 Leeper Speech and Hearing Clinic and the National Centre for Audiology, which provide well-equipped facilities for assessing and treating hearing, speech, language and voice disorders, and for counselling, tele-practice training and research.
-Clinical practice and clinical research activities are supervised by full- and part-time clinical faculty who are registered with the College of Audiologists and Speech-Language Pathologists of Ontario (CASLPO).
+Clinical practice and clinical research activities are supervised by full- and part-time clinical faculty and clinicians who are registered with the College of Audiologists and Speech-Language Pathologists of Ontario (CASLPO).

-Entry to the graduate programs in Audiology and SLP is very competitive.
+Entry to the graduate programs in audiology and SLP is very competitive.
 The number of students who seek admission to the program considerably exceeds the number of seats that are available.
 Applicants must meet the minimum requirements listed in the Admission Requirements on our website.
 However, meeting these minimum requirements does not guarantee admission.

 Master of Clinical Science (MClSc)

-Graduate Degrees Offered
+MCISc: Graduate Degrees Offered

 We offer the following degrees:

-1. Master of Clinical Science (MClSc) – Communication Sciences and Disorders (Audiology)
+- Master of Clinical Science (MClSc) – Communication Sciences and Disorders (Audiology)

-MClSc: Minimum Requirements
+MClSc: Minimum Application Requirements

 The minimum requirements for completion of each degree are:

-1. 6 full‑time terms of graduate work, which includes fall, winter and spring/summer terms,
+- 6 full‑time terms of graduate work, which includes fall, winter and spring/summer terms,

-3. an accumulation of at least 350 supervised clinical practicum hours approved by the School of CSD.
+- an accumulation of at least 350 supervised clinical practicum hours approved by the School of CSD.

-MClSc: Certification and Registration
+MCISc: Certification and Registration

 Graduates of the MClSc Degree meet all existing requirements for: